 2. At all times during the Term of this License Agreement, Licensee, its agents and assigns, specifically including, but not limited to any condominium association as soon as any unit is transferred, shall exclusively be responsible for repairing, keeping and maintaining the Licensed Areas in a safe condition generally, by, among other things: ensuring prompt removal of, or otherwise eliminating snow and ice from all encroachments and in a manner that does not endanger pedestrians; preventing, by design and rules and supervision, objects stored or otherwise present on the encroachments from falling or being dropped or thrown onto the City’s sidewalk; repairing, replacing or removing all encroachments as necessary for public safety; taking any and all other measures necessary to protect pedestrians in the sidewalk from injury or other harm arising out of the presence of the encroachments.

 3. Licensee shall procure and maintain liability insurance in an amount of at least Four Hundred Thousand Dollars ($400,000) combined single limit (or the amount stated in the Maine Tort Claims Act as the same may be amended from time to time), covering claims for bodily injury, death and property damage and shall either name the City of Portland as an additional insured with respect to such coverage or shall obtain a contractual liability endorsement covering the obligations of Licensee under the terms of this license.
-Licensee shall provide City with evidence of such insurance coverage and shall obtain an endorsement providing City with no less than ten (10) days notice prior to non-renewal or cancellation thereof.
+Licensee shall provide City with evidence of such insurance coverage and shall obtain an endorsement providing City with no less than ten (10) days’ notice prior to non-renewal or cancellation thereof.
 Such notice shall be sent to City of Portland, Corporation Counsel, 389 Congress Street, Portland, ME 04101.
 Failure of Licensee to procure or maintain such insurance coverage shall be an Event of Revocation as set forth in Section 4 below.

-4. This license is assignable to any subsequent owners of the building located on the land described on the approved site and subdivision plan for ________________, Address: _______________________, Portland, Maine, recorded in the Cumberland County Registry of Deeds in Plan Book __________, Page __________ (the “Site Plan”).
+4. This license is assignable to any subsequent owners of the building located on the land described on the approved site and subdivision plan for 23 Ocean Avenue Associates, LLC , Address: 23 Ocean Avenue, Portland, Maine, recorded in the Cumberland County Registry of Deeds in Plan Book __________, Page __________ (the “Site Plan”).

 5. Subject to the provisions of Sections 6 and 7 hereof, this Agreement may be revoked six (6) months after receipt by the Licensee of written notice that an Event of Revocation has occurred, identifying such Event of Revocation, provided that such Event of Revocation is not cured within six (6) months after receipt of such notice by Licensee except as set forth in clause 3) below.
 “Event of Revocation” shall mean: 1) the building shown on the Site Plan fails to be constructed substantially in accordance with the Site Plan or any amendments thereto; 2) the building as shown on the Site Plan is destroyed, removed or otherwise thereafter ceases to exist on Licensee’s Property and construction to rebuild said building has not begun within twelve (12) months of said destruction or removal, or 3) failure to maintain insurance as required under Section 2 above, and such failure is not remedied within thirty (30) days after written notice thereof.
 City acknowledges that Licensee may amend this Agreement, upon the written approval of the City, for the purpose of correcting and/or revising Exhibit A, to more accurately show the encroachments described above that are being licensed under this Agreement.